spaceml-org/floodmapper/tutorial/02a_SETUP_SERVICES.md

  1. For starting configuration, choose **Development** for low use or **Production** for critical applications.

- 1. Set the Region to 'australia-southeast1' and choose **Single Zone** for availability.
+ 1. Set the Region to a nearby geography (e.g., 'australia-southeast1') and choose **Single Zone** for availability.

  1. Click **Show Configuration Options** to expand the configuration options.